avmchandrish/art-style-classification/README.md

 In this project, we used transfer learning to classify the style (or movement) of artworks.

 We all know that computer vision models are great at classifying images of objects; but can they classify the *style* of an image just as well?

+For instance, we may feel confident that a computer vision neural network could correctly classify both of the below paintings as paintings of dogs.
+But could they tell that the left is an *renaissance* painting of a dog while the right is an *impressionist* painting of a dog?

+**img**

 In researching similar work, we discovered [this paper](http://proceedings.mlr.press/v77/lecoutre17a/lecoutre17a.pdf) where authors Lecoutre, Negrevergne, and Yger similarly train various pretrained and re-trained AlexNet and ResNet models to classify the styles of artwork obtained from [WikiArt](https://www.wikiart.org/en/paintings-by-style).
 We decided to re-create their experiment by training a different set of multi-class classification architectures to classify artworks into the same 25 classes: